oci-landing-zones/terraform-oci-modules-security/zpr/README.md

 ```
 ### <a name="ext_dep">External Dependencies</a>

 The example above has some dependencies.
 Specifically, it requires *tenancy_ocid* and *resource_id* values.
 These values need to be obtained somehow.
 In some cases, you can simply get them from the team that is managing compartments and operate on a manual copy-and-paste fashion.
-However, in the automation world, copying and pasting can be slow and error prone.
+However, in the automation world, copying and pasting can be slow and error-prone.
 More sophisticated automation approaches would get these dependencies from their producing Terraform configurations.
 With this scenario in mind, **the module overloads the attributes ending in *_id***.
 The *\*_id* attributes can be assigned a literal OCID (as in the example above, for those whom copying and pasting is an acceptable approach) or a reference (a key) to an OCID.
 If a key to an OCID is given, the module requires a map of objects where the key and the OCID are expected to be found.
 This map of objects is passed to the module via the *compartments_dependency* variable.

-**Note**: The special key "TENANCY-ROOT" is reserved and should be used for referring to the tenancy OCID in *resource_id* and *compartment_id* attributes.

 Rewriting the example above with the external dependency: